Get ready for the HE-BCI survey

 PE data on Symplectic will be needed for the Higher Education Business and Communities Interactions (HE-BCI) survey, which is mandatory for all Higher Education providers in England and Wales.

 Academics can record PE activity on the Symplectic system at any point in the year.
-This data will then be extracted in mid-October and processed to provide information needed for the HE-BCI survey.
+This data will then be extracted in mid-November and processed to provide information needed for the HE-BCI survey.

-To add a new public engagement activity, click on the 'Add' button next to the 'Professional Activities heading on the home page after logging in.
+To add a new PE activity, click on the 'Add' button next to the 'Professional Activities heading on the home page after logging in.

-For larger units that organise activities, such as the museums, Strategy & Planning will circulate templates to capture the data.
-If you are part of a service that runs events and think you may have not received an HE-BCI template before, please get in touch with Rachel Thompson in Strategy & Planning via email or call 0113 343 6575 so you can receive it when the data collection window opens.
+For larger units that organise activities, such as the museums, Strategy and Planning will circulate templates to capture the data.
+If you are part of a service that runs events and think you may not have received an HE-BCI template before, please get in touch with Becky Brenton in Strategy and Planning via email or call 0113 343 9664.

 What events can be reported?

 For the 2018/19 survey, you can record events open to the public that happened between 1 August 2018 and 31 July 2019.
 You can record: